TENANTS LEGAL CENTER

 RIGHTS IN AN EVICTION CASE

 The following is a general description of the more common EVICTION NOTICES given by a landlord.
 These notices are very technical and require certain information and statutory language.
 If the notice fails to be complete in its contents, it may be invalid.
-If you disagree with or wish to dispute any notice you receive, seek legal advice before taking any action since what you say or write can be used against you.
+If you disagree with or wish to dispute any notice you receive, seek legal advice before taking any action.

 1. 30 DAY NOTICE OF TERMINATION OF TENANCY in writing is used to terminate a month to month periodic tenancy of less than a year for residential or for month to month commercial tenancies and tenancies at will.
 The notice generally need not state a cause, but it cannot be retaliatory, discriminatory, or otherwise illegal.
 Different rules apply for certain local jurisdictions, Govt. subsidized housing (i.e. Section 8 or other programs) and notices may vary in Foreclosure cases.

 The City of San Diego has a GOOD CAUSE law (Right to Know Ordinance) protecting certain tenants in a residential tenancy of at least TWO years and that good cause must be written in the notice.

 4. 3 DAY NOTICE TO PAY RENT OR QUIT is used to notify a tenant that rent is past due and to pay the rent in 3 days or vacate.
 If the tenant vacates within the 3 days, he/she is NOT relieved from the rent obligation under the lease or rental agreement.